mcuntz/partialwrap/docs/source/userguide.rst

 Another example where partialisation might come in handy is the use of several CPUs to speed up multiple evaluations of slow function evaluations.
 Parallelisation always has on overhead but it will be beneficial in case of more expensive models, which is most often true for real research problems.
-One can use the :func:`~multiprocessing.pool.Pool.map` function of Python's :mod:`multiprocessing` module.
+One can use the `map` function of Python's :mod:`multiprocessing` module.
 I have 4 processors and can hence evaluate the function 4 times
 simultaneously: